Patterning With Colorful Dots Preschool Math Activity

 Use a ruler or measuring tape to space the stickers evenly.

-1. Repeat a pattern with sticker dots two or three times on the game board.
+1. Create a pattern with sticker dots on the game board.

 Begin with simple patterns for younger children: